itmuvunyi/submission_reminder_app_itmuvunyi/ride/README.md

 ## Overview

 MyRide is a ride-matching system designed to connect passengers with available drivers.
 The system provides functionalities for drivers to register, add trips, and for passengers to book rides based on available routes.
-An admin panel allows for monitoring of drivers and passengers.
+An admin panel allows drivers and passengers to be monitored.

 ## Features